 - Feedback on upcoming products

 When looking for feedback, try to avoid polar questions with solely yes or no answers, multi-part questions, and overly complex queries to increase the odds of yielding beneficial results.

 Make Accuracy a Priority

 At the end of the day, your rebate program is meant to bring value to your customers.
 In order to do that, it’s imperative that your rebate fulfillment is efficient and accurate.
 At Incentive Insights, we utilize a double blind verification process to process your customer’s rebates.

 This process allows you to ensure that your customer submissions are being paid out for purchases that meet all the necessary requirements.
 Additionally, this process allows you to ensure your submissions are valid.

 Once this process is complete, your customers will then receive their rebates faster and more efficiently, resulting in a highly-successful rebate program.

 Making Incentives Work for You

 Rebate programs do wonders for sales on a stand-alone basis, convincing shoppers to spend with you in order to save big.
 However, with a little strategizing, it’s possible to do so much more for the benefit of your business.
-Your consumer incentive program can play a sizable role in your marketing efforts, providing a simple way to increase enrollment in loyalty programs, utilize customer data, collect feedback, and so much more.
+Your consumer incentive program can play a sizable role in your marketing efforts, by utilizing customer data, collecting feedback, and so much more.
 With a little creativity and the right processor, you can turn simple savings into amazing advantages.